University of Technology Sydney

 Description

-The subject investigates key themes in the history and theory of architecture after WWII to consider how modernism has become the subject of critique.
+The subject investigates key themes in the history and theory of architecture since 1945 to consider how modernism has become the subject of critique.
 The lectures outline a thematic approach and provide critical analyses of specific examples and places, demonstrating how architecture’s disciplinary concerns have been shaped by an engagement with broad social, cultural and political events.
 Themes addressed may include: urbanism, culture, consumerism, technology, environment, practice, globalisation, pedagogy, race, gender, power, politics and ideology.

 Subject learning objectives (SLOs)